duceppemo/QIIME2_ITS/README.md

 # Activate qiime2 conda environment
 conda activate qiime2-2021.2  # Version number may differ depending of time of installation.

-# Install ITSxpress
+# Install ITSxpress and NCBI's entrez
-conda install -c bioconda itsxpress
+conda install -c bioconda itsxpress entrez-direct

 # Clone this repository (make sure `git` is installed in your environment.
 Use `conda install git` if needed):
 git clone https://github.com/duceppemo/QIIME2_ITS